jordandelbar/predictive-maintenance-showcase/README.md

 - [Axum]: Rust web application framework
 - [Ort]: ONNX runtime wrapper for Rust
 - [PostgreSQL]: Battle-tested database as the ML facade database
-- [Redis]: used as a threshold and counter in-memory database
+- [Redis]: used as an in-memory database for thresholds and counters
-- [RabbitMQ]: used as a AMQP messaging server
+- [RabbitMQ]: used as an AMQP messaging server
 - [Grafana]: used for monitoring and data visualization

 ## :clipboard: Project